x42/sisco.lv2/README.md

 `g_timeout()` usually at 40ms ~ 25fps), and finally things are painted in the
 X11/gtk-main thread.

-NB. accurate (low layency, high-speed) visualization is a valid use-case for LV2 instance access.
+NB.
+Accurate (low-latency, high-speed) visualization is a valid use-case for LV2 instance access.